Russian Hacking Story is Manipulation of the American Public

 Americans have suffered from social engineering by our media for so long, we’ve forgotten that our press is supposed to hold the powerful accountable.
-To get your mind engaged, we must ask ourselves:
+To get your mind engaged, we must ask ourselves why is:

-- Why is our establishment media attacking Wikileaks and Julian Assange?
+- Establishment media attacking Wikileaks and Julian Assange

-- Why does everyone want to blame Russia for the election outcome?
+- Everyone wanting to blame Russia for the election outcome

-- Why hasn’t the media focused on the actual content of the emails obtained?
+- Media focused on the actual content of the emails obtained

 Here is a little perspective, the United States ranks 45th in press freedom compared to other countries.
 Our war against whistleblowers is the primary reason given for such a low ranking.
 Some of those whistleblowers have used Wikileaks and other sites to share their documents.
 Edward Snowden went to Glenn Greenwald at the Guardian U.K. because he trusted him over all the American media companies, including Washington Post and New York Times.
 Glenn was attacked by journalists in both the U.S. and U.K. for publishing the stolen documents which embarrassed both countries.
 Glenn and his colleagues were harassed by both governments.

 Open democracies welcome the press to ask questions and verify answers.
-Open democracies rely on whistleblowers to make sure the government acts responsibly and serves their people.
+Open democracies rely on whistleblowers to make sure the government acts responsibly and serves its people.
 I would call those healthy democracies.
-We don’t have anything resembling an open democracy, and our press has partnered with this government owned and operated by Plutocrats.
+We don’t have anything resembling an open democracy, and our press has partnered with this government-owned and operated by Plutocrats.